Writing

 Spanning back to our early ancestors, we have used stories to make sense of the world and to entertain us.
 They hold morals and metaphors.
 Whenever we lack heroes, we can conjure them in tales, and cherish even fictitious characters.

 I predominantly write fantasy, but I dabble amongst other genres, especially historical fiction, sparked by my interest in history and archaeology.
-Authors who’ve influenced me and prompted me to write my own work are Robin Hobb, Bernard Cornwall, JRR Tolkien, Elizabeth Peters, Terry Pratchett, Thomas Hardy, and Ursula K. Le Guin.
+Authors who’ve influenced me and prompted me to write my own work are Robin Hobb, Bernard Cornwell, JRR Tolkien, Elizabeth Peters, Terry Pratchett, Thomas Hardy, and Ursula K. Le Guin.

 If you would like to know more about my work, please get in touch either via my contact page or my newsletter.